chrischow/agamotto/README.md

     - [X] Overall table
     - [X] Plotly plot with wheel design
     - [X] Returns profile for strategy
+- Monitor:
+    - [X] Fix buyback feature: wrong computation for call; it should be to *close position*
 - Manage:
     - [X] Create dedicated view for each trade as an intermediate page between the list of all trades and the edit page
+    - [X] Create feature for deleting trades
+- Scan:
+    - TBC
+- Analyse:
+    - [X] Remove stock metadata scan - **agamotto** is for *option* selection, not for stock selection
 - Documentation:
     - [X] Write documentation using [Just the Docs](https://github.com/pmarsceill/just-the-docs) ([demo site](https://pmarsceill.github.io/just-the-docs/))
     - [X] Re-locate images used for docs